scalabli/quo/docs/key_bindings.rst

 .. _key_bindings:

-More about key bindings
+Key binding
 =======================
+A key binding is an association between a physical key on a keyboard and a parameter.
+A parameter can have any number of key bindings associated with it, and a particular key binding can control any number of parameters.
 This page contains a few additional notes about key bindings.

-Key bindings can be defined as follows by creating a :class:`~quo.keys.KeyBinder` instance:
+Key bindings can be defined by creating a :class:`~quo.keys.KeyBinder` instance: